Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Experiment

-\cref{tab:vsibench} shows a uniform rise in overall accuracy after Euclid30K fine‑tuning: every checkpoint in the Qwen2.5VL and RoboBrain2.0 families increases its VSI‑Bench overall score, with gains of 2–7\% points relative to the corresponding vanilla models.
-The effect is most pronounced on RoboBrain2.0, where the Euclid‑trained 7B and 32B versions reach 49.6\% overall, outstripping the best open‑source reference (Spatial‑MLLM‑4B at 48.4\%) and also surpassing the strongest proprietary baselines reported by VSI‑Bench (Gemini‑1.5 Pro and Gemini‑2.5‑Flash‑preview‑04‑17, both at 48.8\%).
-We note occasional drops in performance on the subtasks like Appearance Order and Route Planning; these tasks emphasize temporal sequencing and planning rather than the static Euclidean priors that Euclid30K provides.
-Therefore, a slight decrease in performance is acceptable and does not offset overall performance on other tasks.
+\cref{tab:vsibench} shows that Euclid30K fine-tuning yields an average accuracy improvement of 5.2\% across all evaluated model variants in the Qwen2.5VL, Qwen3VL, and RoboBrain2.0 families.
+The effect is most pronounced on RoboBrain2.0, where the Euclid-trained 7B and 32B versions reach 49.6\% overall, outstripping the best open-source reference (Spatial-MLLM-4B at 48.4\%) and also surpassing the strongest proprietary baselines reported by VSI-Bench (Gemini-1.5 Pro and Gemini-2.5-Flash-preview-04-17, 47.8\% and 48.8\%).
+Furthermore, the visualization examples in the \appref{ssec:app_res} demonstrate that these models have internalized fundamental spatial knowledge, such as perspective scaling, size estimation, and relational reasoning, by engaging with geometric knowledge.